What We Really Mean by “Good Taste”

 But the closer you look, the more it starts to seem like something else entirely.

-Taste Is Cultural Fluency
+Taste is Cultural Fluency

+It’s a learned language — a pattern recognition built through exposure.
 You know how to pick a serif that feels expensive.
 You know when a layout feels “premium.”
 You can tell when something is trying too hard—or not hard enough.
 You’ve seen enough decks, websites, branding guides, and landing pages to know what passes.

 In that sense, taste becomes a kind of soft power.
 A way of saying: I know the rules, and I won’t embarrass you.